Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Introduction

-In section \ref{sec: Preliminaries}, we present the notion of classicality so-called generalized noncontextuality.
-Section \ref{Preliminaries: GC} describes prepare-and-measure scenarios and the possibility of noncontextual ontological models that explain the statistics arising from these experimental scenarios.
-Section \ref{sec: PreliminariesMeasurementSim} describes measurement simulability in operational theories, while section \ref{Preliminaries: RT} discusses the elements of the resource theory we are considering, with particular focus on the free operations.
+In section~\ref{sec: Preliminaries}, we briefly review the notion of generalized noncontextuality.
+Section~\ref{Preliminaries: GC} describes prepare-and-measure scenarios and how noncontextual ontological models attempt at explaining the statistics arising from these experimental scenarios.
+Section~\ref{sec: PreliminariesMeasurementSim} describes measurement simulability in operational theories, while section~\ref{Preliminaries: RT} discusses the elements of the resource theory we are considering, with particular focus on the free operations.
 In section \ref{sec: Results} we describe our results in general terms, using a link between simulability and the free operations of a resource theory (section \ref{sec: ResultsSimFree}), and a binary composition of scenarios (section \ref{sec: ResultsComposition}).
-We then use this tools to witness and engineer \emph{quantum} contextuality, in section \ref{sec: ResultsQuantumC}.
+We then use this tools to witness and engineer quantum contextuality, in section \ref{sec: ResultsQuantumC}.
 In section \ref{sec:conclusions} we expose conclusions and perspectives.
-Some of the proofs can be found in Appendices \ref{sec:appendix1}-\ref{appenidx: symmetry}.